 I often use wax paper when I paint something like this.
 I used to be a newspaper girl, but sometimes the paint sticks to the paper and it becomes a big mess!
 With wax paper, the dry numbers will slide right off.

 While the paint dried, I used my ribbon to make a big bow.
+Here’s a great tutorial on how to make a bow.

 I used my hot glue gun to attach the bow, hydrangeas, and numbers onto the grapevine wreath.